-I have spent almost 20 years as a psychologist supporting people and families going through crisis.
+I have spent almost 20 years supporting people and families going through crisis.

 Regardless of the issues they face, our discussions always include talking about ways to engage with their support network to make sure they got the practical help they needed to get through the months ahead.